 One of the more interesting elements of the book is the author’s views toward the modern focus on statistics.
 This is both in terms of common stats and things like the competitive cauldron (I attended a seminar on that at the 2013 and 2019 AVCA Conventions).
-Hebert was self-described early-career stats evangelist.
+Hebert described himself as an early-career stats evangelist.
 He came to question their value relative to the amount of time spent gathering them, though.
 Not that he discounted stats completely.
 He definitely asked the trade-off question, though, and suggested a potentially more useful way of looking at things.

 Chances are, at least one chapter in Thinking Volleyball will make you think critically about what you’re doing as a volleyball coach.
 Hebert applied his considerable experience and insight into a discussion of just about every aspect of coaching volleyball you could think of.
 And he did so from all kinds of angles most of us will never have the opportunity to explore personally.
 From that perspective, I recommend it for coaches at all levels and career stages.